-The Draft White Paper confirms the drift towards intelligence-led policing, while failing to acknowledge the downsides of this approach, particularly when it comes to the policing of protests.
+While emerging policy positions (such as the 2015 Draft White Paper on Policing) confirm the drift towards intelligence-led policing, while failing to acknowledge the downsides of this approach, particularly when it comes to the policing of protests.

 The issue of police officers photographing or videotaping protesters is a frequent complaint among civic activists.
 In fact this is just the most visible manifestation of intelligence-led methods (as contained in National Instruction 4 of 2014) that create a range of problems.